bbuchsbaum/active_brain/remote_associates/design/RAT_instructions_page3.md

 Remote Associates Task
 ======================

-We will now begin with Part 1.
-Remember, you will see two sets of three words and match one word from the second set, to connect the words in the first set.
+You will have 1 minute to answer as many sets as you can by typing your answers in the empty boxes provided.

-Select the correct words from the set of choices.
+You can answer in any order.

-You will receive as many problems as you can complete in 1 minute.
-Try to answer as quickly as you can.
+You can use the mouse to move from box to box, or enter tab to move to the next box.

-When you are ready to begin Part 1, **press any key**.
+**Press any key** when you are ready to begin.